 Full Time – 12 or more units Half Time – 6-11 units Less-than-Half Time – 5 or fewer units

 Full Time – 6 or more units Half Time – 3-5 units Less-than-Half Time – 2 or fewer units

 This is the number that’s used to determine your eligibility for federal student financial aid.
 This number results from the financial information you provide in your FAFSA®, the application for federal student aid.
 Your EFC is reported to you on your Student Aid Report (SAR).

-USF uses the EFC from the FAFSA to determine need-based aid for transfer and continuing students.
-For first-year students, USF also uses the Expected Family Contribution from the CSS Profile to determine University need-based aid.
+USF uses the EFC from the FAFSA to determine need-based aid for first-year, transfer and continuing students.

 The difference between the cost of attendance (COA) at a school and your Expected Family Contribution (EFC).

 The amount of all Federal Pell Grant aid (in percentage) awarded to you, divided by the amount of Pell Grant aid you would have been eligible to receive based on full-time enrollment.
 The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by federal law to be the equivalent of six years of Pell Grant funding.